 Heat in the Intestines: this blocks the flow of Qi and Blood along the channels: usually the Stomach channel, but can be others.
-I notice this in myself in the evenings when I am tired and may have eaten something (usually containing gluten, or yeast – including alcohol, or something too sweet).
-I don’t have gluten sensitivity usually.
+I notice this in myself in the evenings when I am tired and may have eaten something, usually containing gluten, or yeast – including alcohol, or something too sweet.
+(I don’t have gluten sensitivity usually.)
 This approaches Stomach Yin deficiency, see below.

 If you think this is your problem-syndrome, then avoid the foods that, from your experience, cause it.
 Simple!
 But you could also consider treatment to improve your health so that you suffer less from this syndrome.
 Acupuncture might help.

 Start soon, however, because as you grow older your body’s ability to repair this syndrome becomes less effective.
-A good acupuncturist will be able to suggest both foods and exercise to help, and to explain what not to do, although if you read the linked page, including my page on Yin deficiency and Yin Deficiency Causes you’ll get a pretty good idea.
+A good acupuncturist will be able to suggest both foods and exercise to help, and to explain what not to do, although if you read the linked pages, including my page on Yin deficiency and Yin Deficiency Causes you’ll get a pretty good idea.

-Stomach Yin deficiency: this syndrome means you lack the wherewithal in your digestion to digest food: either you don’t feel hungry or thirsty or, even if you do feel even slightly hungry, you become uncomfortable and full if you eat or drink too much.
+Stomach Yin deficiency: this syndrome means you lack the wherewithal in your digestion to digest food: either you don’t feel hungry or thirsty or, even if you do feel slightly hungry, you become uncomfortable and full if you eat or drink too much.

 You are often constipated and may have what you are told is too much stomach acid.